 Grand Challenges have been in use by the private and nonprofit sectors for many years.
 The US Department of Energy, USAID, Grand Challenges Canada, Gates Foundation, National Academies of Engineering, and others have developed Grand Challenge approaches to catalyze breakthroughs in a variety of areas of global importance.
-This paper will address the following questions:

-- How can Grand Challenges act as both a driver and catalyst for innovation? - What is the role for Grand Challenges in space-related activities? - How might a Grand Challenges approach enable more progress in space activities than traditional approaches alone? - What are examples of the impact Grand Challenges have shown? - How might a collaborative, inclusive process that uses elements of social movement theory ensure the Grand Challenges succeed beyond our wildest expectations?
+NASA announced its first Grand Challenge to "find all asteroid threats to human populations and know what to do about them" in June 2013.
+This paper will address the following questions: (1) How can Grand Challenges act as both a driver and catalyst for innovation?
+(2) What is the role for Grand Challenges in space-related activities?
+(3) How might a Grand Challenges approach enable more progress in space activities than traditional approaches alone?
+(4) What impact has the Asteroid Grand Challenge had within its first year?